 Lyme disease, caused by the bacterium Borrelia burgdorferi, is primarily vectored in Sacramento and Yolo Counties by the tick Ixodes pacificus, also known as the western blacklegged tick.
-The District's laboratory collects tick specimens from eleven fixed locations from November to May, using a technique called tick-flagging, where a flannel sheet is dragged along the side of a trail.
-The District also identifies tick samples brought to the laboratory by the public and test them if they are found to be western blacklegged ticks.
+The District's laboratory collects tick specimens from twenty fixed locations from November to May, using a technique called tick-flagging, where a flannel sheet is dragged along the side of a trail.
+The District also identifies tick samples brought to the laboratory by the public.
 Ticks are tested by polymerase chain reaction (PCR) with a specific primer and probe set for B. burgdorferi.
 Results are communicated to the surveillance locations and signs are posted to create public awareness of the potential presence of Lyme disease agent and vectors in the area.